RaymondArthur/PrimeNumberSearch/README.md

 7. Once the algorithm has finished, count the number of elements in our array with a value of TRUE - this will be the number of primes between 1 and *n*.
 Also, we can return the indexes of TRUE elements to return the set of prime numbers from 1 to *n*.

 ## React components
 React components serve up the various components of the UI.
-This is a simple app and I wanted the UI to be basic.
+This is a simple app and I wanted the UI to be basic, so the React DOM components reflect this simplicity.